Perth Modern School: Curriculum

 When the school first opened, students studied comprehensive science and modern languages as part of their courses, in addition to classical subjects.
 Until 1928, students attended Perth Modern for four years.
 The focus of the first two years was on basic subjects, whereas the final two years focused on a more diverse range of subjects.
 Students could choose from five streams: arts, science, education, commerce and agriculture.

 Today, the school primarily teaches based on the Australian Curriculum.

 Performing arts

 Dance

 Perth Modern School hosts the independent Graduate College of Dance, from which a number of acclaimed high-profile dancers have graduated.
 The Graduate College of Dance is a leading vocational dance school in Australia.
 The College prepares talented dancers aged 9 to 17 (year 5 to 12) for the dance profession.
 The college's comprehensive curriculum combines professional dance training with an academic education to tertiary level.
 The college is a private organisation requiring fees from applicants, enrolled students at Perth Modern School and private students from elsewhere.
 The Department of Education and Training previously accommodated the Graduate College of Dance at Swanbourne Senior High School.
 With the amalgamation of Swanbourne into Shenton College in 2000, the department offered the Graduate College of Dance accommodation at the Perth Modern School site due to the availability of appropriate space and suitable dance flooring.

-Music

-Perth Modern's music programme is available to all enrolled students.
-Previously, to be accepted into the music program, students were selected after completing an audition.

-The programme encompasses the Kodály methodology in its teachings.
-Most aural and theory concepts are taught with the aid of the philosophies of music by Zoltán Kodály, in which hand signs are used as a way of representing musical notes by holding the hand in a certain position for each note.
-The music programme places an emphasis on singing.
-It is a requirement that all students in the programme are in at least one vocal ensemble.

-The school has five wind orchestras(having had four before 2024 due to having less instrumental music students), three standard orchestras (two string and one symphony) and two classical guitar ensembles as well as various other instrumental groups such as four guitar and bass ensembles, chamber instrument and choir ensembles, and two jazz ensembles.
-The Perth Modern School Symphony Orchestra has the longest tradition of any school ensemble in WA, having been first formed in 1915.